whyanbu/CS601_Project/README.md

 # Personal Webpage of Raphael Lam

-A personal website built with React and TypeScript.
-The application presents a biography, résumé data, and a project gallery showcasing selected works.
+A personal portfolio website built with React and TypeScript.
+It features a biography section, structured résumé data, and a project gallery highlighting selected works.
+Note that some content is AI-generated and the information displayed on the site is fictional and for demonstration purposes only.

 Access URL: https://whyanbu.github.io/CS601_Project/